 This was by far our favorite experiment!
 It worked so well.
 First we spent quite a bit of time talking about the movement of air… how warm air rises and cool air sinks.
 We talked about the term “convection.”
 We also talked about how in warm air, the molecules expand and with cool air the molecules are closer together.
 This makes cool air “heavier” than warm air.
 We read the section in our science book that covered this movement of air and drew pictures for our science notebooks.

 For this experiment I had a glass bottle that was cooled in the freezer.
 We put a balloon on top and then set the bottle in boiling water.
 We were shocked how quickly the balloon shot up and filled with air!
 In fact, it all made us jump!!

 The kids loved this so much that we got out a bowl of ice water and they took turns moving the bottle from the cold water to the hot water and back again.
 They were surprised how quickly the balloon expanded when they placed the bottle in the hot water, but how long it took to deflate again when placed in the ice water (by comparison).

-- Free Earth Science Packet: Earth’s Atmosphere — As we started off this unit, we spent quite a bit of time learning about the layers of the Earth’s atmosphere.
-You can download our free 19-page packet at that post.
+- As we started off this unit, we spent quite a bit of time learning about the layers of the Earth’s atmosphere.
+See more about our Layers of the Atmosphere Packet here: